MooersLab/diary2024inLaTeX/README.md

 The document is based on the Springer book format, but it has a 7 by 9 inch area for writing with conservative margins to save paper.

+## Configuration on Overleaf

+The compiled to a PDF with the following settings on Dec.
+6, 2023.

+ Under Menu in the upper left, select the following:

+- Compiler: LuaLaTeX
+- Tex Live version: 2023
+- Main document: main.tex

 ## What is this good for?